History of China–United States relations: 1911–1937

 After the Xinhai Revolution in 1911, Washington recognized the new Government of the Chinese Republic as the sole and legitimate government of China.
 In practice a number of powerful regional warlords were in control and the central government handled foreign policy and little else.
 The Twenty-One Demands were a set of secret demands made in 1915 by Japan to Yuan Shikai the general who served as president of the Republic of China.
 The demands would greatly extend Japanese control.
 Japan would keep the former German concessions it had conquered at the start of World War I in 1914.
 Japan would be stronger in Manchuria and South Mongolia.
 It would have an expanded role in railways.
-The most extreme demands (in section 5) would gave Japan a decisive voice in China's finance, policing, and government affairs.
+The most extreme demands (in section 5) would give Japan a decisive voice in China's finance, policing, and government affairs.
 Indeed, fifth section would make China in effect a protectorate of Japan, and thereby reduce Western influence.
 Japan was in a strong position, as the Western powers were in a stalemated war with Germany.
 Britain and Japan had a military alliance since 1902, and in 1914 London had asked Tokyo to enter the war.
 Beijing published the secret demands and appealed to Washington and London.
 They were sympathetic and pressured Tokyo.
 In the final 1916 settlement, Japan gave up its fifth set of demands.
 It gained a little in China, but lost a great deal of prestige and trust in the U.S. and Britain.
 The U.S. State Department argued in January 1915:

 Our present commercial interests in Japan are greater than those in China, but the look ahead shows our interest to be a strong and independent China rather than one held in subjection by Japan.
 China has certain claims upon our sympathy.
 If we do not recognize them, as we refuse to recognize Korea's claim, we are in danger of losing our influence in the Far East and of adding to the dangers of the situation.